egorTorshin/QDeep-Antenna_Selection/README.md

 To run the program on a different problem, modify graph G to represent a different antenna network.

-## Code Overview

-The program `antennas.py` creates a graph using the Python package `networkx`, and then uses the Ocean software tools to run the `maximum_independent_set` function from within the `dwave_networkx` package.

-## Real-World Scenario

-Germany is well-known for their iconic television towers.
-Given the locations of existing television towers, where should new ones be built to minimize interference?
-Using the LeapHybridCQMSampler we can solve this problem, formulated as a constrained quadratic model (CQM) in the following way.
-Rather than formulating this problem as an independent set problem where no interference is tolerated, we will optimize to find the minimum amount of interference since it's unlikely that in the real-world we will be able to eliminate it entirely.

 ### CQM Formulation